xfbs/awesome/readme.md

 #### Lobsters: [`lobste.rs`](https://lobste.rs/), ★★★★★

-*Technology-focused community centered around link aggregation and discussion*.
+> Technology-focused community centered around link aggregation and discussion.

-All links are user-submitted, small friendly community, invite-only and ad free.
+All links are user-submitted.
+Small friendly community.
+Invite-only and ad free.

 #### Hacker News: [`news.ycombinator.com`](https://news.ycombinator.com/), ★★★★☆

-*Social news website focusing on computer science and entrepreneurship*.
+> Social news website focusing on computer science and entrepreneurship.

 Run by startup fund Y Combinator.
 User-submitten link aggregator, bigger community, less personal but also ad-free.

 #### The Register: [`theregister.co.uk`](http://www.theregister.co.uk/), ★★★★☆

-*Independent news and views for the tech community*.
+> Independent news and views for the tech community.

 Based in London, UK.
 Does some really good dry humor, as you would expect.